heysuhas/sora/README.md

-# SoraChat - Conversational AI Chatbot
+# SoraChat - Conversational Chatbot

 Welcome to SoraChat, a Simple Python Flask chatbot project designed for natural language processing and user interactions.